 Starting Tai Chi for Fibromyalgia: Where to Begin

-In the United States, you can search for a tai chi class in your area by going to the American Tai Chi and Qigong Association website (which is funded by the US National Library of Medicine).
+In the U.S., you can search for a tai chi class in your area by going to the American Tai Chi and Qigong Association website (which is funded by the U.S. National Library of Medicine).
 In Canada, you can search for the Tai Chi for Health classes offered by the Taoist Tai Chi Society

 For some people, going out to a weekly class is too difficult, and this can be a significant barrier for getting regular exercise.
 That's where instructional DVDs come in!
 The Tai Chi for Arthritis program, created by Dr. Paul Lam and the Arthritis Foundation, is an evidenced-based at-home program that relieves pain, improves quality of life and prevents falls.
 I really enjoy this instructional program and find it a great way to loosen up in the morning and prepare for the day.